massclown/HalfSwordTrainerMod/README.md

 ```
 then you have copied different parts of the mod from different versions.
 Re-install the mod from the version you want as described above.

-## I see the HUD/UI of the mod and the UI buttons work, but the hotkeys don't work
+## I see the HUD/UI of the mod, the numbers are correct and the UI buttons and drop-down menus work, but the keyboard hotkeys don't work

 Unfortunately, this happens sometimes, usually a reboot helps.

-## I don't see the HUD/UI of the mod, but some hotkeys still work
+## I don't see the HUD/UI of the mod on screen, but some hotkeys still work

 That means that the `BPModLoaderMod` did not work or could not find the Blueprint mod, and therefore did not load our Blueprint mod that is the UI,
 while Lua mod named `HalfSwordTrainerMod` succeeded.